-- Submit all documents, typed, on 81⁄2 × 11-inch or legal-sized paper that will feed easily into a document scanner. - Choose typeface designs that are sans serif, such as Arial, Helvetica, or Futura. - Use 11-point or larger font. - Avoid stylized characters, such as script or italics. - Ensure that the print is clear and sharp. - Ensure that there is high contrast between the ink and paper (black ink on white paper is best).
+- Submit all documents, typed, on 81⁄2 × 11-inch or legal-sized paper that will feed easily into a document scanner. - Choose typeface designs that are sans serif, such as Arial, Helvetica, or Futura (the text of this document is in the Arial font). - Use 11-point or larger font. - Avoid stylized characters, such as script or italics. - Ensure that the print is clear and sharp. - Ensure that there is high contrast between the ink and paper (black ink on white paper is best).